Sukumo, Kōchi

 Sukumo (宿毛市, Sukumo-shi) is a city located in Kōchi Prefecture, Japan.
-As of 31 July 2022, the city had an estimated population of 19,292 in 9966 households, and a population density of 67 persons per km².
+As of 31 July 2022, the city had an estimated population of 19,292 in 9,966 households, and a population density of 67 persons per km2.
 The total area of the city is 286.20 sqkm.

 Geography

 Sukumo is located in far western Kochi Prefecture on the island of Shikoku.
-The islands of Okinoshima and Urugushima, the only inhabited islands within Kochi prefecture and located within the city limits.
+The islands of Okinoshima and Urugushima are within Sukomo city limits despite being geographically closer to neighboring Ōtsuki; these are the only inhabited islands located fully within the prefecture.
 Parts of the city are within the borders of the Ashizuri-Uwakai National Park.